Juneau's Premier Whale Watching & Hiking Company

 All Gastineau Guiding tours are fully-guided, small group experiences, taking guests off the beaten track to places most other companies don’t go.
 Small groups of anywhere from 6-20 guests means more communication, more personal attention, and more time off the bus and on the trails and waterways.
 This is why our employees aren’t just guides, they’re naturalist interpreters.
 We’re looking for strong communicators who can maintain a professional attitude and appearance while sharing their knowledge and passion for the natural history of Southeast Alaska.
 Our tours operate in all weather conditions on the trails and on the water, so the ideal candidate is also comfortable on a boat and in rain pants (hello, Temperate Rainforest home!).

 Gastineau Guiding proves extensive training beginning mid-April, with seasons coming to a close in late September.
 Full season availability is not required but preferred.

 Room and Board

-Gastineau Guiding does not provide employee housing, but we're still small enough to have our managers assist in helping you find it.
+Gastineau Guiding does provide employee housing for those who can commit to the entire season.
+Our managers will also assist in helping you find it.

 In general, company-sponsored employee housing is very uncommon in Juneau; however, Juneau does have two seasonal economies: State Government Legislative Session (January - April of each year) and Tourism (April/May - October).
 Seasonal housing is abundant due to these complimentary industries - but we still emphasize to any interested party that moving is always a lot of work and requires some financial planning.
 We do our best to summarize helpful information regarding housing, ferry schedules & getting around Juneau, but individuals should still expect to have to plan 2-3 months in advance to make a comfortable and successful move to Alaska.